tedpennington/music-history-firebase-bolierplate/README.md

-# Music History - Burning Down the House
+# Music History or Burning Down the House
 Grunt, Browserify, Sass, Firebase3

 ### To run: